-Memorial Day is a time when we remember those who sacrificed their life to protect our freedoms.
+Memorial Day is a time when we remember those who sacrificed their lives to protect our freedoms.
 But, as I reflect on those who have sacrificed for me, I can’t help but include Jesus.

 As I reflect on the life of Jesus I can’t help but recognize the war he was involved in.
-It was war that feels all too familiar.
+It was a war that feels all too familiar.
 But, Jesus fought his war in an unconventional way.

 Jesus was a part of an ideological war – much like what we see today.
 The Jews were having their own “culture war” with the Romans.
 But, unlike the Jews (and to their shock) Jesus’ war was not with the Romans.
-His war was not with the “sinners” or “pagans”.
+His war was not with “sinners” or “pagans”.
 It was not with the tax collectors the prostitutes or the government.
 In fact, he ate with those people.
 He healed those people.

 No, his war was with his own people.
 The religious elite of the day who desperately wanted to overthrow the Roman government and re-establish themselves as a political powerhouse.